 Scientific Secretary is responsible for overall functioning of BRNS and shall act on the advice of Chairman, BRNS and with the concurrence from the BRNS Board.

 BRNS, born in the pre-independence era as Atomic Energy Committee, was the first extra-mural funding agency of Government of India for sponsored R&D activities in the country.
-This Committee, which was formed in the year 1945 under the aegis of Council of Scientific Research (CSIR), was renamed as Atomic Research Committee in (ARC) in 1947, which subsequently became Board of Research in Atomic Energy (BRAE) under the Atomic Energy Commission which was formed during 1947-48, Following this, the BRAE was again renamed as Board of Research in Nuclear Sciences (BRNS) in the year 1955.
-In its role of an advisory body to the DAE, one of the prime mandates of BRNS (be it in the form of ARC or BRAE) has been to build strong linkages with the national R&D labs and universities for their active participation in the departmental R&D activities in the collaborative mode and thereby generate a large pool of qualified and skilled human resources to cater to the needs of the department in the time to come. more..
+This Committee, was formed in the year 1945 under the aegis of Council of Scientific Research (CSIR).
+It was renamed as Atomic Research Committee in (ARC) in 1947, which subsequently became Board of Research in Atomic Energy (BRAE) under the Atomic Energy Commission formed during 1947-48.
+Following this, the BRAE was again renamed as Board of Research in Nuclear Sciences (BRNS) in the year 1955.
+In its role of an advisory body to the DAE, one of the prime mandate of BRNS has been to build strong linkages with the national R&D labs and universities for their active participation in the departmental R&D activities in the collaborative mode and thereby generate a large pool of qualified and skilled human resources to cater to the needs of the department in the time to come.